lucidm/lcdi2c/README.md

                 define those characters.
 This file is binary, each character consists of 9 bytes, first byte informs about character number (characters have numbers from 0 to 7), next eight bytes is bitmap definition of the character itself.
 Next 9 bytes repeats this pattern for another character.
 Total length of this file is 72 bytes.
-Writting to this file will make you able to define your own set of new 8 characters.
+Writing to this file will make you able to define your own set of new 8 characters.
 If you want to define new bitmat for a character, write at least 9 bytes, first byte is character number you'd like to change, next 8 bytes defines bitmap of the character.
-You are allowed to define more than one character per write, but keep in mind, you're always writting 9 * n bytes, where n is number of characters you'd like to define.
+You are allowed to define more than one character per write, but keep in mind, you're always writing 9 * n bytes, where n is number of characters you'd like to define.

   - data      - driver uses internal buffer which is 1:1 internal LCD RAM mirror, everything you write to LCD through driver interface will be represented in this file.
 You can also write to this file, and all that you wrote would be visible on the display.
 Keep in mind, size of RAM of LCD is limited only to 104 bytes.
-                Internal RAM organization depends on "topo" parameter, however reading this file will represent what is actually on the screen, and writting to it will have 1:1 representation on the LCD, configuration of this buffer depends on current LCD display topology (for some displays, not all bytes in RAM are used to display data and it's true for this buffer file too).
+                Internal RAM organization depends on "topo" parameter, however reading this file will represent what is actually on the screen, and writing to it will have 1:1 representation on the LCD, configuration of this buffer depends on current LCD display topology (for some displays, not all bytes in RAM are used to display data and it's true for this buffer file too).
                 If you want to know more about this kind of displays RAM organization, please read link below